 - Putting into practice what we’ve learned, like our coping skills and scriptures that give us stability and comfort, and reaching out for help from our support community we were diligent to build.

 When we choose to put in the work each day to be prepared, still “a little humidity” might get into the mix.
 Be encouraged!
-Even if our safety plans fail us today, even if we forget all about those skills we’ve been practicing… what happened is still better than what would have happened if we never worked on ourselves, our wellness, our relationships, our scriptures, our skills, and on building our support community.
+Even if our plans fail us today, even if we forget all about those skills we’ve been practicing… what happened is still better than what would have happened if we never worked on ourselves, our wholeness, our relationships, our scriptures, our skills, and on building our support community.

 Philippians 4:9 MSG: Put into practice what you learned from me, what you heard and saw and realized.
 Do that, and God, who makes everything work together, will work you into his most excellent harmonies.